ptrd/kwik/readme.md

         --secrets <arg>             write secrets to file (Wireshark format) -T,--relativeTime              log with time (in seconds) since first packet -v,--version                   show Kwik version
      -v1                            use Quic version 1
+     -v1v2                          use Quic version 1, request version 2
+     -v2                            use Quic version 2
      -Z,--use0RTT                   use 0-RTT if possible (requires -H and -R)

 If you do not provide the `--http` or the `--keepAlive` option, the Quic connection will be closed immediately after setup.